Elma Postma

 Elma Postma (born 6 September 1978) is a South African actress and presenter.
 She is best known for her acting roles on 7de Laan, Binnelanders and Isidingo.

 As a presenter, she's most recognised for presenting the first few seasons of the South African version of Farmer Wants a Wife.

 Personal life

 She was born on 6 September 1978 in South Africa.

-She is married to her longtime partner Paul Potgieter.
+On 14 December 2016, she is married to her longtime partner Paul Potgieter at Kuthaba Bush Lodge in Limpopo.

-The couple married at Kuthaba Bush Lodge in Limpopo on 14 December 2016.
-In an exclusive interview with Huisgenoot dated 15 June 2023, it was revealed that the pair emigrated to Canada.
+In an exclusive interview with Huisgenoot dated 15 June 2023, it was revealed that the pair had emigrated to Canada.